Mach1Studios/m1-research-blog/content/posts/Mach1-Spatial-and-Eclipsa-Audio-Open-Format-Interoperability.md

 Currently, Mach1Transcode supports a wide range of spatial audio formats – from channel-based surrounds (5.1, 7.1, 7.1.4, etc.), to ambisonics (ACN/SN3D first order, third order, etc.), to various microphone array layouts.
 It even allows *custom configurations* defined via JSON files.

-By adding IAMF/Eclipsa to the supported format list, Mach1 would allow developers to ingest an Eclipsa file and convert it to Mach1, or conversely take a Mach1 mix and produce an Eclipsa bitstream.
+By adding IAMF/Eclipsa to the supported format list, Mach1 would allow developers to ingest an Eclipsa file and convert it to Mach1 Spatial, or conversely take a Mach1 Spatial soundfield and produce an Eclipsa encoded bitstream.

 ### Example API Usage